vladolaru/thinkwritecode.com/content/blog/complex-global-systems-in-block-based-websites-one/index.md

 Above, you have the configuration for the primary font in a certain Font Palette.
 All the interesting stuff happens through the `font_size_to_line_height_points` and `font_styles_intervals` entries.

-The `font_size_to_line_height_points` entry is *a list of points* on the plane defined by the font-size and line-height axes.
+The `font_size_to_line_height_points` entry is *a list of points* on the plane defined by the `font-size` and `line-height` axes.
 One can define as many points as it needs to precisely describe the desired curve.
-The system will _interpolate_ between these points to determine the function that will produce a line-height value for any given font-size.
+The system will _interpolate_ between these points to determine the function that will produce a `line-height` value for any given `font-size`.

-The `font_styles_intervals` entry is *an ordered list* of interval definitions on the font-size axis (the `start` and optionally, `end` sub-entries), each segment carrying a set of font style values.
-The system "flattens" all these intervals (latter entries have a higher priority) and ends up with non-overlapping intervals to use in determining a set of font style values for any given font-size value.
+The `font_styles_intervals` entry is *an ordered list* of interval definitions on the `font-size` axis (the `start` and optionally, `end` sub-entries), each segment carrying a set of font style values.
+The system "flattens" all these intervals (latter entries have a higher priority) and ends up with non-overlapping intervals to use in determining a set of font style values for any given `font-size` value.

 Through the mechanisms of these two sub-systems, we've managed to **make Font Palettes theme agnostic,** and also allow for the possibility to introduce a similar kind of filters and alterations as seen on the Color Palettes.
 This part is still *work-in-progress* since acting upon the complexity of Font Palettes requires new controls like interactive curves or interval shifters.
 We don't have all the solutions yet, so I will not go into that right now.